usnistgov/OSCAL/docs/content/learnmore/tooldevelopers.md

 sticky_sidenav: true
 ---

-*Tool developers who build security compliance systems (Electronic Governance Risk and Compliance [eGRC] systems) or who provide secure infrastructure/software solutions to the Federal Government or to highly regulated industries*
+*Tool developers who build security compliance systems (Electronic Governance Risk and Compliance [eGRC] systems), or who provide secure infrastructure/software solutions to the Federal Government or to highly regulated industries*

 OSCAL provides standardized formats for consuming control, catalog, profile, and implementation information to visualize and automate security compliance processes.
-Provides a standardized means for the automated assessment of infrastructure and software solutions to attest to their security control implementation.
+OSCAL provides a standardized means for the automated assessment of infrastructure and software solutions to verify the ongoing effectiveness of the system's security control implementation.

 ## How Does OSCAL Help Me?